niklaskks/api-docs/source/index.md

 To generate content to already imported data (in this example, a complete content project), follow these steps:

-1. Get your authentication token
+1. Get your authentication token by sending your login information (username and password).
-2. Find the Content Project ID
+2. If you do not know the ID of your chosen Content Project, request the list of all Content Projects and look at its entries to determine the Content Project ID.
-3. Generate content for the whole Content Project
+3. Generate content for the whole Content Project, referred to by the Content Project ID you determined in step **2**.
-4. [Optional] Request status of content generation until it is finished
+4. [Optional] Request status of content generation until it is finished, this is mostly relevant for larger requests.
+You need to use both the Content Project ID and a Thing ID here.
-5. Find the appropriate Download URL for the generated content and download it
+5. Find the appropriate Download URL for the generated content and request the download.

 ## Import data, then generate content